Emmanuel-Chukwuebuka/Sleep-and-Health-Analysis/README.md

 Higher BMI categories (overweight and obese) are linked to shorter sleep duration and lower sleep quality, while increased physical activity is associated with longer sleep duration and better sleep quality.
 ### Sleep Disorders
-- Individuals with sleep disorders, such as sleep apnea, report significantly lower sleep quality and shorter sleep duration compared to those without sleep disorders.
+- Individuals with sleep disorders, such as sleep apnea reports significantly lower sleep quality and shorter sleep duration than those without sleep disorders.
 - There is a clear need for targeted interventions for individuals with sleep disorders to enhance their sleep health
 ## Recommendations